The FRDI Bill has courted controversy since its inception. It made the news again recently. Let’s find out more.

 Why the bill?

 The high number of high-profile bankruptcies in 2008 sparked the need for a regulation.
 This regulation aims to come to the rescue of distressed financial entities.
-With the common man engaging increasingly with the financial sector, the government felt that it is crucial to protect the interests and savings of those who’ve joined the formal economy in case a bank or insurance firm starts failing.
+With the common man increasingly engaging with the financial sector, the government felt that it is crucial to protect the interests and savings of those who’ve joined the formal economy in case a bank or insurance firm starts failing.

 What are the provisions of the FRDI bill?